vedantkesharia/codeshastraxi_AambaDB/readme.md

 ## 🚀 Project Overview

 **AambaDB** is a comprehensive restaurant analytics and anomaly detection system designed to help restaurant owners and managers monitor, analyze, and optimize their business operations.
-The system leverages advanced machine learning algorithms, vector databases, and interactive dashboards to provide real-time insights into restaurant performance, detect anomalies in sales patterns, and generate detailed analytical reports.
+The system leverages advanced machine learning algorithms, vector databases, Retrieval-Augmented Generation (RAG), and interactive dashboards to provide real-time insights into restaurant performance, detect anomalies in sales patterns, and generate detailed analytical reports.

+The platform also includes an **AI-powered incident resolution workflow using Zapier and Bland AI**, enabling restaurant owners to initiate automated AI voice calls to staff members directly from flagged transactions.
+The AI agent receives contextual information about the detected issue, explains the problematic entry, gathers additional information from the employee, records and transcribes the conversation, generates an AI-powered summary, and stores the transcript and summary in the database for the restaurant owner to review through the mobile application.

 ### 🎯 Problem Statement